mediastacks/Randofy/README.md

 ### Optional: Desktop Icons

 You may use the included png or ico images if you wish to make a destop shortcut for the script.

+Note: given the way it works, only songs added to playlists will be picked, so it's less likely to encounter non-popular tracks.